|Wild Alaskan salmon dusted with a brown sugar, lemon zest and Cajun seasoned rub and baked.|

 His recipe involved fresh Wild Sockeye Salmon - just a tad too high dollar for this Southern gal - and he was cooking strictly by broiling, and, well... my broiler and I don't tend to get along too well.
 Like Rachael Ray, I tend to burn everything under the broiler.
 And smoke up my house even if I don't.
 So, I made a few adaptations to the recipe that I think work.

-This recipe is not in the book, though it is available at the Food Network site, but there are several other salmon recipes in each of the Good Eats books.
 I never thought to use brown sugar with salmon, but, I gotta say ... this was both different and unexpected, and just delicious!
 Do give it a try.

 Adapted from Alton Brown